freedomofpress/securedrop/docs/backup_and_restore.rst

 .. code:: sh

    cd install_files/ansible-base
-   ansible-playbook -i inventory -t backup securedrop-prod.yml
+   ansible-playbook -i inventory -t backup securedrop-prod.yml -e restore_file="<your backup archive filename>"

 This actually performs a backup, followed by a restore.
 A backup is done before the restore as an emergency precaution, to ensure you can recover the server in